 Changes to school drop-off and pick-up times

-Parents should follow any advice from their school regarding drop-off and pick-up protocols.
+Follow advice from your child's school about drop-off and pick-up protocols.

-Where possible, parents are encouraged to drop their children off without entering the school grounds, noting that younger children and children with special needs may require some support.
+You may need to plan for and adapt to altered arrangements to arrive at specified times.
+You are encouraged to drop your child off without entering the school grounds.
+Younger children and children with special needs may require some support.

-Where parents do need to enter the school grounds, they must maintain physical distancing between themselves and other adults.
+If you do need to enter the school grounds, you must maintain physical distancing between yourself and other adults and minimise time in or around the school grounds.